saintmalik/blog.saintmalik.me/blog/2022-01-04-open-source-interships-programs.md

 The Open Source Reinforcement Learning programs has the largest pay out in the list open source internships.

-You will recieve payment of $10,000 stipend if you get in, well this program is yet to be known by many, due to the fact that they just started the program in 2020.
+You will receive payment of $10,000 stipend if you get in, well this program is yet to be known by many, due to the fact that they just started the program in 2020.

 The program is focused on introducing students to open source reinforcement learning programs and software development and yet working alongside with researchers, data scientists, and engineers on the Real World Reinforcement Learning team at Microsoft Research NYC.